General Rules of Fives Sport

 4. Interference: Interfering with your opponent's play, such as hitting the ball twice or touching the net, is a fault.

-Also Read General Rules of Playing Cricket
+Also Read General Rules of Rounders

 Serving and Rallies